French Journalist, US Aid Worker Kidnapped In Sahel Are Freed - UrduPoint

 French Journalist, US Aid Worker Kidnapped In Sahel Are Freed

-French freelancer Olivier Dubois and American aid worker Jeffery Woodke emerged from a plane that landed at the airport at Niamey, the capital of Niger.
+French freelancer Olivier Dubois and American aid worker Jeffery Woodke emerged from a plane that landed at Niamey, the Niger capital.

 Dubois, 48, had been kidnapped in Mali in April 2021 while Woodke went missing in Niger in October 2016.